On conformally recurrent manifolds of dimension greater than 4: Introduction

-We recall that a manifold is semi-symmetric if $[\nabla_i, \nabla_j]R_{klmn}=0$ (Cartan \cite{Cartan}).
+We recall that a manifold is semi-symmetric if $[\nabla_i, \nabla_j]R_{klmn}=0$ (Cartan \cite{Cartan}, Szab\'o \cite{Szabo}).
 Derdzi\'nski and Roter proved that every non-conformally flat, non-locally symmetric semi-Riemannian manifold of dimension $n\ge 4$ with parallel Weyl tensor is semi-symmetric \cite{Der78} (theorem 9).
-The Riemannian semi-symmetric manifolds were classified by Szabo \cite{Szabo}.\\ Semi-symmetry implies conformal semi-symmetry.
+The Riemannian semi-symmetric manifolds were classified by Szab\'o \cite{Szabo}.\\ Semi-symmetry implies Weyl semi-symmetry: in fact from $[\nabla_i,\nabla_j]R_{klmn}=0$ we get $[\nabla_i,\nabla_j]R_{lm}=0$ and then $[\nabla_i,\nabla_j]C_{klmn}=0$.
 In general the converse is not true: a counter example in dimension $n=4$ was given by Derdzi\'nski \cite{Der81} (see also \cite{Des90}).
-Equivalence holds on non-conformally flat $n=4$ warped product manifolds (Deszcz \cite{Des91}, theorem 3 and corollary 1).
-It was established by Grycak for non-conformally flat pseudo-Riemannian manifolds of dimension $n\ge 5$ \cite{Grycak}.
+Equivalence between semi-symmetry and Weyl semi-symmetry holds on non-conformally flat $n=4$ warped product manifolds (Deszcz \cite{Des91}, theorem 3 and corollary 1).
+It was established by Grycak for non-conformally flat pseudo-Riemannian manifolds of dimension $n\ge 5$ \cite{Grycak} (see also \cite{DG}).
 In $n=4$ it holds for Lorentzian manifolds (Eriksson and Senovilla \cite{Eriksson}).